Everglades Holiday Park

-Everglades Holiday Park is an attraction park situated on 29 acres of wetlands in the Everglades in Fort Lauderdale, Florida.
-The park is located on the western end of Griffin Road, off U.S. 27.
+Everglades Holiday Park offers everglades airboat tours situated on 29 acres of wetlands in the Everglades in Fort Lauderdale, Florida.
+The park is located on the western end of Griffin Road, off U.S. 27 in Fort Lauderdale, Florida.
 Everglades Holiday Park is not affiliated with Everglades National Park.

 History

 George M. Bridges was a tobacco farmer with a background in construction.
 In 1982, he decided to pursue a new career and built his own airboat in the backyard.
 Mortgaging his house, Bridges invested all his money and time into building more airboats and starting an educational and recreational park ground.
 Bridges began offering narrated airboat tours through the Everglades and by June 1982, Everglades Holiday Park was officially operating.
 The park is family run, with George's son, Clint, overseeing the day-to-day operations.

 The land now occupied by Everglades Holiday Park was originally owned by domestic profit corporation Davie Farm Lands, Inc and deeded to Broward County in 1964.
 The deed stipulated that the land's sole use be for "public recreation purposes."
 Broward County entered into a long-term lease agreement with the Florida Fish and Wildlife Conservation Commission (FWC) in 1965.
 The property was then subleased until June 2012 when the FWC returned the park to Broward County.
 It has since operated through the county's Parks and Recreation Division.